-- the capacity to acquire the necessary skills and to continue to improve; - an understanding of the career and further education choices towards which joining the School will lead them: - the relevance of the course to their future career plans; - a passion for the art form applied for; - relevant current and past activities, including in school; - levels of concentration and determination. - If applying for KS4: can demonstrate that they are working with commitment in KS3, and if applying for Post 16 courses, can show that they are working with commitment in KS4; - if applying for KS4, are considering a four-year commitment to study.
+- the capacity to acquire the necessary skills and to continue to improve; - an understanding of the career and further education choices towards which joining the School will lead them; - the relevance of the course to their future career plans; - a passion for the art form applied for; - relevant current and past activities, including in school; - levels of concentration and determination. - If applying for KS4: can demonstrate that they are working with commitment in KS3, and if applying for Post 16 courses, can show that they are working with commitment in KS4; - if applying for KS4, are considering a four-year commitment to study.

 Please note progression from Key Stage 4 to Post 16 is not automatic.
-All Students in Year 11 have to re-apply for Year 12.